- There are no refunds for canceled scores.

 Canceling Your Score Without Score Preview

-If you are a first-time LSAT taker who did not purchase LSAT Score Preview or if you are a repeat LSAT taker, you may decide to cancel your LSAT score within six (6) calendar days after your test date.
-You can cancel your score through the LSAT Status page of your LSAC online account or by contacting LSAC directly at LSACinfo@LSAC.org or 215.968.1001.
+If you are an LSAT taker who did not purchase LSAT Score Preview, you may decide to cancel your LSAT score within six (6) calendar days after your test date.
+You can cancel your score through the LSAT Status page of your LSAC JD Account or by contacting LSAC directly at LSACinfo@LSAC.org or 1.800.336.3982.

 Canceling Your Score With Score Preview

-If you are a first-time test taker who signed up for LSAT Score Preview, you will receive your score on the Score Release date associated with your test administration (assuming you have completed LSAT Writing and do not have any holds on your account), and will have six (6) calendar days to decide if you want to cancel or keep your score.
+If you are a test taker who purchased LSAT Score Preview, you will receive your score on the Score Release date associated with your test administration (assuming you have completed LSAT Writing and do not have any holds on your account), and will have six (6) calendar days to decide if you want to cancel or keep your score.